fbpx

 Dealing with Hair Loss During Cancer Treatment

 Dealing with hair loss is not an easy task and causes both physical and mental stress.
-Hair loss is something, can not be avoided during cancer treatment.
-However, it is reversible and temporary in most of the cases, it is to be noted that it isn’t cancer that causes hair loss; it is the procedure that does.
+Hair loss is something, that can not be avoided during cancer treatment.
+However, it is reversible and temporary in most cases, it is to be noted that it isn't cancer that causes hair loss; it is the procedure that does.

 According to the National Cancer Institute, chemotherapy and radiotherapy can cause hair loss or alopecia.
-Chemotherapy affects hair on the head and other parts of the body, while radiation therapy causes hair fall in that particular part of the body that is being treated.
+Chemotherapy affects hair on the head and other parts of the body, while radiation therapy causes hair to fall in that particular part of the body that is being treated.

 Causes of Hair Fall During Cancer Treatment